top of page

 Cebu City comes alive during the Christmas season with its vibrant celebrations and festive atmosphere, making it a must-visit destination for holiday enthusiasts.
 Known locally as Pasko sa Sugbo, the city’s Christmas festivities are a mix of cultural tradition and modern merriment.
 Streets and landmarks are adorned with colorful lights, and grand Christmas tree lighting ceremonies draw crowds of locals and tourists alike.

-One of the highlights of Pasko sa Sugbo is the series of parades and concerts held in popular venues like Fuente Osmeña Circle.
+• One of the highlights of Pasko sa Sugbo is the series of parades and concerts held in popular venues like Fuente Osmeña Circle.
 These events showcase local talent, traditional dances, and holiday music, spreading the Christmas spirit across the city.
 Cebu’s bustling Christmas markets offer unique crafts, delicious treats like lechon and puto bumbong, and festive souvenirs, adding to the holiday cheer.
+The city is also known for its lively street parties and local parades, which bring an extra layer of excitement to the celebrations.

 Tips: To make the most of your visit, plan to explore Cebu’s landmarks, including the Basilica del Santo Niño and Magellan’s Cross, which are also beautifully decorated for the season.
 Don’t miss the chance to taste Cebu’s famous lechon during your stay.
 Cebu City’s mix of tradition, culture, and holiday excitement makes it a top destination for celebrating a memorable Filipino Christmas.